SparkySky/UTAR-ACT-a/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Support

-For support and questions, please contact the development team or create an issue in the repository.

 ## Version History

 - **v1.0** - Initial release with core event management features